johnpapa/vue-workshop/labs.md

 #### Step 1

 Open `labs/07-http/begin` in your editor.

 #### Step 2

-Open a terminal window and run `npm install` to install the project dependencies.
+Open a command window at the root of the project and run `npm install` to install the project dependencies.

 #### Step 3

 Now run `npm install axios` in the terminal to install the `axios` library.

 #### Step 4

 Open `package.json` in your editor and you should notice that `axios` is now listed in the dependencies.

 #### Step 5

 Create a new file named `heroes.js` in the `src` folder of the project.

 #### Step 6